-An inventory of the resources and capacities of programs and associations at the university that support collaborative work in the humanities.
+An inventory of the resources, spaces, and capacities of programs and associations at the university that support collaborative work in the humanities.

 U-M Library Copyright Office provides the university community information about copyright through consultations, public workshops, and customized copyright education sessions.